loss4Wang/docs/ai_coffe_break_notes1/index.md

 - Freeze the parameters of Input layer and Hidden layers,
 - Replace the last layers to Probing layers,
-- Train the Probing layers on a small dataset.
+- Train the Probing layers on a small dataset

 If task A is Masked word prediction and task B is Sentiment analysis, then: